proximax-foundry/proximax-simple-upload-site/README.md

 # Simple File Uploader for ProximaX
 Just a simple upload site for short demos

+## Demonstrates what?
++ Uploading of files
++ NEM Hash associated with the files uploaded
++ ProximaX Gateways
++ Searching files by name, keywords and metadata
++ Download files

 ## Steps to run
 Step 1: Run war on any EE reference implementation compliant container Step 2: Go to http://host:port/xpxupload/faces/index.html